 The best way to ensure call center agents convey positivity to customers is to keep their work environment positive.
 Happy customers start with happy agents, after all.
 If agents feel tired and burnt out, that will most likely come across in their interactions, leaving customers with a negative impression of the brand.

 Start by ensuring that agents have the technology they need to get the job done as efficiently as possible.
-Tools like Voice Call-Backs and Visual IVR help to reduce call spikes and take pressure off the agents to get through as many calls as possible, creating space for longer and more authentic customer interactions.
+Tools like Voice Call-Backs and Web Call-Backs (formerly Visual IVR) help to reduce call spikes and take pressure off the agents to get through as many calls as possible, creating space for longer and more authentic customer interactions.

 Top 3 methods for training tone of voice.